tala3849/project1-globo-gym-purple-cobras/docs/README.md

 ## Visualizations
 //REMOVE Information about your visualizations and what they show.
 Include information about interactions as appropriate.

 The first vis on the page is a map showing all of Zayo's buildings (from `ZayoHackathonData_Buildings.csv`).
-Filtering options are included on the right to filter by whether the building is on/off the Zayo network, whether the building is an "opportunity" (from `ZayoHackathonData_Opportunities.csv`), and the types of products that building has purchased (from `ZayoHackathonData_Services.csv`).
+Filtering options are included on the right to filter by whether the building is on/off the Zayo network, whether the building is an "opportunity" (from `ZayoHackathonData_Opportunities.csv`), the types of products that building has purchased (from `ZayoHackathonData_Services.csv`), the number of accounts per building, and .

 The bar chart shows the prevalence of each product type across buildings (from `ZayoHackathonData_Buildings.csv` and `ZayoHackathonData_Services.csv`).
 The bar chart is interactive with the main map in that clicking on a bar for a specific product filters the buildings represented on the map to buildings which have purchased those products.

 Finally, the scatterplot shows the total profit (calculated as MRR - MRC from `ZayoHackathonData_Services.csv`) for each building in increasing order.
+This plot is also interactive with the map in that clicking on the plot area displays a range tool to choose to filter buildings on the map within a certain profit range.

 ## Design Process
 //REMOVE (e.g., how did you go about designing, building, and refining your system?
 Why did you choose these representations?)